-All eligible Medi-Cal HMO Members with a mental health diagnosis and with mild or moderate impairment receive the following mental health benefits administered through HPSJ:
+All eligible Medi-Cal HMO Members receive the following mental health benefits administered through Health Plan in partnership with Carelon Behavioral Health (formerly known as Beacon Health Strategies):

-- Individual and group mental health evaluation and treatment (psychotherapy) - Psychological testing when clinically indicated to evaluate a mental health condition - Outpatient Services for the purposes of monitoring drug therapy - Outpatient laboratory, supplies, and supplements - Psychiatric consultation - Comprehensive Diagnostic Evaluation (CDE) - Behavior Health Therapy (BHT) as indicated per evaluation
+- Mental health evaluation and treatment, including individual, group and family psychotherapy - Psychological and neuropsychological testing, when clinically indicated to evaluate a mental health condition - Outpatient Services for the purposes of monitoring drug therapy - Outpatient laboratory, supplies, and supplements - Psychiatric consultation - Dyadic Behavioral Health

-Specialty mental health services for Members of all ages with severe impairment are provided by the County Behavioral Health Department in which they reside.
+Specialty mental health services for Members of all ages with moderate to severe impairment are provided by the County Mental Health Plan in which they reside.

-HPSJ PARTNERSHIP WITH BEACON HEALTH STRATEGIES ("BEACON") AND COLLEGE HEALTH IPA ("CHIPA")
+HEALTH PLAN PARTNERSHIP WITH CARELON BEHAVIORAL HEALTH AND CARELON HEALTH IPA (CHIPA)

-HPSJ has selected Beacon Health Strategies ("Beacon") which is an NCQA accredited behavioral health vendor, in partnership with College Health IPA ("CHIPA"), to administer the Behavioral Health Treatment (BHT) Covered Services to eligible Members (adults and children).
+Health Plan has selected Carelon Behavioral Health which is an NCQA accredited as a Managed Behavioral Health Organization (MBHO), in partnership with Carelon Health IPA (CHIPA), to administer the non-specialty mental health services to eligible Members.